 Researcher (Scholar Profile), studying learning communities and how to assess/evaluate learning, performance, and innovation within a given community.
-Currently, I am most actively researching Communities of Innovation, a framework for understanding group innovative processes, as well as techniques for improving online collaborative learning.
-I have also done research on K-16 technology integration strategies.
+Currently, I am researching Communities of Innovation, a framework for understanding group innovative processes, as well as techniques for improving online collaborative learning and K-16 technology integration strategies.

-My work has been published in Educational Technology Research & Development, Instructional Science, Internet and Higher Education, Journal of Technology and Teacher Education, American Journal of Distance Education, Creativity Research Journal, Handbook of Educational Communications Technology, and Handbook of Distance Education.
+My work has been published in Educational Technology Research & Development, Instructional Science, Internet and Higher Education, Journal of Technology and Teacher Education, American Journal of Distance Education, Creativity Research Journal, Handbook of Educational Communications Technology, Distance Education, British Journal of Educational Technology, and Handbook of Distance Education.
 I have received scholarship awards from the American Educational Research Association, Association for Educational Communications and Technology, and the McKay School of Education at Brigham Young University.

 Teacher (at Brigham Young University), of instructional design, research writing, program evaluation, and K-16 technology integration.